thomasgtaylor/how.wtf/content/post/2023-06-03-undo-and-redo-changes-in-vim.md

 ---
-title: Undo and redo changes in Vim
-date: 2023-06-03T23:25:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-06-03 23:25:00-04:00
 description: How to undo and redo in Vim
-categories:
-- OS
 tags:
-- Vim
+- vim
+title: Undo and redo changes in Vim
 ---

 Undo and redo operations are seamless using Vim.